-Prepare to get smashed at some of the toughest climbs around Manila
+Prepare to get smashed at some of the toughest road climbs around Manila

 For those based in the South, Georwyn Victor of mountaineering and mountain biking blog The Bald Trekker recommends “RevPal” or Reverse Palace in Barangay Casile, Cabuyao, Laguna (going to People’s Park Tagaytay) for those who want to improve their climbing skills.
 The route usually takes about two-and-half to three hours to complete.